 Israel Institute Visiting Professor/The Rosalinde and Arthur Gilbert Foundation Visiting Professor of Israeli Law and Society Ori Aronson wins the annual Shneur Zalman Cheshin Prize for Academic Excellence in Law

-Applications for Visiting Scholars Program
+Applications for Visiting Faculty and Scholars Program

-More information on how to apply here
+More information on the Visiting Faculty and Scholars program and how to apply here.

 Fall 2016 Courses: